6 – The astronomical origin of tides

 With an ideal ocean and ideal earth – where the declination of the Moon determines the position of the tidal bulges – we can make an idealized tide prediction.

-Figure 6.32 illustrates that the Moon is directly overhead at 28° North latitude when its declination is 28° North of the equator.
+Figure 6.32 illustrates that the Moon is directly overhead at 28° north latitude when its declination is 28° north of the equator.
 If you stand at this latitude when the Moon is directly overhead, it will be high tide, see Figure 6.32 (a).

 Low tide occurs 6 lunar hours later (6 h 12 m 30 s solar time), as shown in Figure 6.32 (b).